 Despite having been active making music for over six years as STEREO DIVE FOUNDATION, musician RON’s sound-making project had not performed live outside of appearances during large events.
-For his first one-man performance, RON and his support musicians definitely had a lot of expectations to meet, and meet them they did.
+For his first one-man performance on February 16, RON and his support musicians definitely had a lot of expectations to meet, and meet them they did.

 Though the weather outside was less than favorable, fans packed out Shibuya WWW from front to back, squeezing into every available space.
 The lights dimmed and the sound swelled as the intro song #01 played over the PA system—the first track off debut album STEREO DIVE—getting the crowd hyped up before RON and his support members even set foot on stage for the sold-out show.

 They were welcomed with thunderous applause before immediately launching into the high energy electronic-rock track PULSE, perfect to kick-start the evening.
 Not a body in the audience was standing still, hands and voices raised.
 The transition into Renegade, the opening song for anime GANGSTA., was met with a cry of excitement from the audience who continued to groove along.
 Right after, seamlessly transitioning to Genesis which was almost powered by the audience clapping along with the beat.

 Placing his handheld microphone into a stand, RON picked up his guitar and we launched into the drum and bass-heavy, No replacement, continuing the high-energy onslaught before changing the pace with AXIS.
 The audience raised their voices as one to sing along.